ebook

 • Businesses that have a genuine understanding of the culture/country they are offshoring in and are committed to long-term operations offshore so they can recoup their investment

-• Larger businesses with a lot of time/money/resources to invest in setting up their offshore team.
+• Larger businesses with a lot of time/money/resources to invest in setting up their offshore team

-Offshoring_Model 4
+MODEL 4

-Managed services offshoring
+Managed offshoring

 This is where you set up a dedicated team overseas, where labor is up to 70% cheaper.
 But you get a local specialist to handle facilities, recruitment, HR, IT support, legal knowledge and infrastructure, so you can focus on what you’re good at: day-to-day work quality and productivity.

 You retain full control of your business processes, and fully integrate your offshore team into your business.
 Much as you manage your existing onshore team.
-Managed services offshoring means you get an experienced partner on the ground to handle basically everything your offshore team needs.
+Managed offshoring means you get an experienced partner on the ground to handle basically everything your offshore team needs.
 And you supply the systems and processes to ensure high quality work and productivity.
 It’s up to you how you manage your offshore team.

 This is the model that MicroSourcing uses.